mayamirduniii19/ChurnPrediction/README.md

 **FINAL INSIGHTS:**

 Tuned XGBoost is the best working model.
-1. the highest recall for churners:0.71
+1. The highest recall for churners:0.71
-2. best F1 Score- 0.60
+2. Best F1 Score: 0.60
 3. The train-test gap was reasonable
 4. Hit highest PR-AUC:0.69